Galanite: Almost promotionals

 Approximate dates of production for Galanite Toys were the late 1960s through the 1970s.
 Items produced are similar in concept to what Tomte Laerdal produced in Norway, or what Auburn Rubber Company produced in the United States, but Galanite cars ware injection moulding vinyl.

 Some examples were exceptionally detailed for vinyl such as the SAAB 96 with a very accurate front end, accurate body proportions and SAAB logo on the trunk lid.
 The model almost appears to be a company promotional, but none approach the detail of Finnish Stahlberg Models which were purpose built as promotional models for SAAB and Volvo.

 Company details

 Galanite was sold in 1971 to Branch & Co., and three years later the company moved to a new factory in Arlöv.
 Galanite went into liquidation in 1979.
 The company named changed a few years later to Bengtsfors Plastics Industry, which also went out of business.
 Later, MPV purchased the Galanite name.
 Some cars were thus made by MPV but marked Galanite.
-A unique collaboration existed between the Nordic toy manufacturers, which often sold their molds to each other.
+A unique collaboration existed between the Nordic toy manufacturers, which rented Galanite's molds.
 Galanite toys have also been made by HP-Plast in Denmark, by Giske in Norway and by Plasto in Finland.